Sports Interactive: History

 Founded by Paul Collyer and Oliver Collyer, the company is commonly abbreviated to SI amongst fans of their games.
 In 2003, Sports Interactive split with former publisher Eidos Interactive and signed a deal with Sega to continue their flagship sports franchise under the new name Football Manager.
+The name was acquired from Addictive Games' game series that began in 1982.
 After the split, both parties kept their intellectual property.
 Sports Interactive kept the base code, the game database and programming of the game, whilst Eidos kept the rights to the Championship Manager franchise.

 On 28 June 2012, Miles Jacobson and Ian Livingstone revealed why they split from Eidos Interactive and joined Sega.
 In a chat with GameHorizon, Jacobson thought that Beautiful Game Studios was brought in to take over Championship Manager, whilst Livingstone thought that Eidos Interactive brought Beautiful Game Studios to protect the firm in case Sports Interactive jumped ship.
 Jacobson commented, saying, "I'm sure there are two sides to this story, at the time we felt there was a lack of respect that we did for our work from Eidos.
 There seemed to be an attitude at the time in the industry that anyone could make games."
 He continued by saying, "Eidos wanted more control.
 We wanted more control.
 We were asking for high royalties.
 Eidos set up Beautiful Game Studios nine months before Championship Manager 4 was due to come out.
 They told me that BGS were making a platform game.
 I thought our number was up."
 He then further elaborated by saying, "I went for a curry with the CEO of Sega in Japan and Europe, and he made me an offer on a napkin, I kept telling them we were not for sale.
 I told them they would have to double the offer for me to even discuss it with Paul and Oliver Collyer."
 On 4 April 2006, it was announced that Sega Holdings Europe Ltd, holding company for Sports Interactive's publisher's Sega, had acquired Sports Interactive.
 When Sega acquired the company, it had 34 employees.